WHOIGit/Rshinypresentation/worksheet.md

 ## 9.3 Building the plot output

 Now we have all the knowledge required to build a plot visualizing some aspect of the data.
-We'll create a simple histogram of the alcohol content of the products by using the same 3 rules to create a plot output.
+We'll create a simple histogram of the legths of selected species of fish by using the same 3 rules to create a plot output.

 First we need to make sure `ggplot2` is loaded, so add a `library(ggplot2)` at the top.